BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

         core_rows = dwca.rows

         # a) Data access
-        # Extension lines are accessible as a list of DwcAExtensionLine instances in the 'extensions' attribute:
+        # Extension lines are accessible as a list of DwcAExtensionRow instances in the 'extensions' attribute:
         for e in core_rows[0].extensions:
             # Display all extensions line that refers to the first Core row
             print e